 (Spring 2010 and Spring 2014), Machine Learning for the Developing World (Spring

 2011), Harnessing the Wisdom of Crowds (Spring 2012), and Mining Massive Datasets (Spring 2013).

-I am also coordinating the new Joint Ph.D.
+I also direct the Joint Ph.D.
 Program in Machine Learning and

 Public Policy, offered jointly by the Heinz College and Machine Learning